Algo Platform

 Improved consistency between persistence, API behavior, and interface flow.

-Created a practical full-stack example that complements the AI and healthcare systems work.
+Created a practical full-stack engineering case that complements the AI workflow and healthcare systems evidence.

 Reflection